Course title Advanced GCE in Physical Education

 Component 04: Performance in physical education (30%).
 Practical will be marked out of 30 and EAPI will be marked out of 30.

-Typical university offers are AAA or AAB for Sports Science related degrees.
-Degrees in this area are varied, for example, Leeds Beckett University offers – Physical Activity, Exercise and Health; whereas the University of Birmingham offers Sport & Exercise Nutrition.
-Many universities also offer a placement year as part of their course e.g. Bath University.
-Currently the leading sports universities in the country are, Loughborough, Birmingham and Manchester Metropolitan University.
-These cater for students who are looking to combine top level sports performance with a full time sports degree course.
-Offers vary and it is worth checking these before choices are made with the individual universities.
+Typical University offers are AAA, AAB or ABB for Sports Science related degrees depending on the University.
+Degrees in this area are varied, for example, Leeds Beckett University offers – Physical Activity, Exercise and Health; whereas the University of Birmingham offers Sport, PE & Coaching Science.
+Many universities also offer a placement year as part of their course e.g. University of Bath.
+Currently the leading sports universities in the country are, Loughborough and Birmingham Universities who particular cater for students who are looking to combine top level sports performance with a full time sports degree course.
+Offers vary between universities and often for students who have National Representative Honours, so it is worth checking these before choices are made with the individual universities.

 An A Level in Physical Education is a stepping stone to a career in the sports and leisure industries, Physiotherapy, Sports Medicine, coaching and teaching.